Rescue is not easy—and it is worth the effort

 - It is our policy to avoid placing a dog in an environment where children will be present.

-- We do not place dogs in homes where they will have access to dangerous situations such as second story untempered glass, or open windows to unfenced areas.
+- We do not place dogs in homes where they will have access to dangerous situations, e.g., second story untempered glass, or open windows to unfenced areas are just two of many possible examples.

 - These are just some of the requirements.
 Please email us to discuss your particular situation.
 To ensure a response, please be sure to include your location (we only do west coast placements); to expedite answers to your questions, please include photos of your yard & fencing as well.